alvinzhu33/ZenPond/README.md

 **Description**
 A beautiful and elegant virtual pond where fish come to swim in a zen, peaceful environment.
+This game is is for your inner peace and amusement.
+Enjoy!

 **Directions to Run**
+Please download the Minim library by: Sketch - Import Library... - Add Library... - and searching for "Minim" under "Libraries".
-Simply clone this repo and press play.
+Then just clone and press play!

 **Directions**
 Sit back and relax by watching the fish swim around.
-There are no complicated buttons.
-This is for YOUR inner peace and amusement.
+You will be greated with a welcome screen.
+Once you click play, the game would start.
+There are no complicated buttons in this game, just a music button and a reset button.
+The music button will be green if music is playing while red if it is not.
+The reset button takes you right back to the welcome menu and resets the game from there.
+(Make sure to turn the volume down as the music is quite loud).

 **Changelog**